dvtate/old-yoda/README.md

 * Macro Operators:
   - `@`, `eval`: runs the given macro or string as code (also accepts strings)
+* List Operators:
+  - `get`: pushes the value at the given index of the given list

 * Structure-Equivalent Operators:
   - `else`, `elseif`, `if`: conditional operators